 In addition to the mortgage interest deduction, you can deduct the interest you pay on a home equity loan used to build, buy or substantially improve the primary or second home you’re borrowing against.
 The only caveats are that the home equity loan and first mortgage cannot total more than $750,000, and the total loan amounts cannot exceed the cost of the home.

-There’s more good news: You can deduct up to $10,000 of property tax — or $5,000 if you’re married and filing separately.
+There’s more good news: You can deduct up to $10,000 of combined state and local income and property tax — or $5,000 if you’re married and filing separately.

 11. Carried Interest Loophole